 Will yield abundant fruits in greater measure.

-Even in adversity, the bodhisattvas
+Even in adversity, the Bodhisattvas

-Never bring forth evilonly an increasing stream of goodness
+Only an increasing stream of goodness.

 When Atisha was trying to decide what would be of greatest benefit to himself and others, he received many signs and predictions from spiritual teachers and meditational deities which indicated that he should dedicate himself to developing the altruistic intention.
-This is why he undertook the long and dangerous thirteen-month journey to Indonesia to study with Dharmakirti of the Golden Isles.13 Having made fabulous offerings to this master, he requested complete instruction on how to develop the altruistic intention.
+This is why he undertook the long and dangerous thirteen-month journey to Indonesia to study with Dharmakirti of the Golden Isles.
+Having made fabulous offerings to this master, he requested complete instruction on how to develop the altruistic intention.

 The master demanded to know whether he had the capacity to develop love and compassion and whether he was willing to remain with him for twelve years.
 Atisha replied that he thought he had that capacity and that he was willing to stay.
 And so he remained close to this master and it is said that their pillows touched at night.